 The syllabus for Module 3B requires participants to gain the appropriate level of competence in contractual procedures and funding an AtoN service and their responsibility to protect the coastal and marine environment.
 Participants will also be required to be competent members of a management team.

-The final major group planning task requires participants to act as the national Competent Authority of a small coast State charged with the delivery of an internationally compliant AtoN service.
+The major AtoN planning task requires participants to act as the national Competent Authority of a coastal State charged with the delivery of an internationally compliant AtoN service.

 Aims